hl037/tempiny/README.md

 ## Code context

-Each line starting by the code prefix (specified in `plugin.py`, or '##' by default) is basically python code except for the block delimitation : in python, the indentation level delimits a block while with tempiny, for pratical use, indentation doesn't matter, and a block is ended by a single dash ( "-" ).
+Each line starting by the code prefix (specified in `plugin.py`, or '##' by default) is basically python code except for the block delimitation : in python, the indentation level delimits a block while with tempiny, for practical use, indentation doesn't matter, and a block is ended by a single dash ( "-" ).

 Example :